westlyou/erp-workbench/help/source/intro.rst

         These are commands to add and remove erp-workbench projects and servers to which erp sites are deployed
     - remote
-        These are commands that tipically are run on the remote servers like maintaining the Nginx/Apache virtual sites and their certificates.
+        These are commands that typically are run on the remote servers like maintaining the Nginx/Apache virtual sites and their certificates.

 Create objects: